FR | EN

 To measure the change in this risk, the IUCN constructs the Red List Index (RLI) defined as: $$ \text{RLI} = 1 - \frac{\sum{\text{S}}}{\text{N} \times \text{S}_{\text{EW}}} $$ where S is the species score, N is the number of species assessed, and SEW is the maximum score (SEW=5).
 The closer the index is to 1, the greater the survival probability of the species.

 The graph illustrates the evolution of the RLI in Europe and the associated 95% uncertainty.
-The 95% uncertainty interval corresponds to the range within which the true value is expected to lie with a probability of 95%.
+A 95% confidence interval corresponds to a 5% margin of error.

 The species conservation index is declining, and this trend has accelerated since the late 20th century.

 The evolution of the RLI globally is presented in pink for comparison.
-A better species survival index is observed in Europe compared to the global average.
+The index is therefore more favorable to species survival in Europe than worldwide.

 Nevertheless, a similar declining dynamic has been observed since 1998, reaching 0.84 in Europe and 0.73 globally in 2020.